 You found the perfect job on paper!
 It’s the right next step for your career.
 The responsibilities and most of the skills match your background, the location is ideal and the pay scale is inline.
 But they are asking for requirements beyond what you have.
-Should you apply?
+Should you still apply if you’re underqualified?
 If so, how do you compensate for the missing pieces?

 At times, it makes sense to apply for a job when you don’t meet all the qualifications.
 Job descriptions are often written for the absolute ideal candidate, with a handful of the requirements being in the “nice to have” but not the “must have” column.
 At times you will need to dissect a job description and determine if applying for the role makes sense.
 For example, you have six years‘ experience and the position calls for ten, it might be worth it if you can show consistent growth and success in the time you’ve been at it.